donfolayan/Static-Website-on-AWS-using-Terraform/README.md

    ```

 2. **Configure Terraform:**
-   - Update the terraform.tfvars file with your domain name, and other configurations.
+   - Create your own terraform.tfvars file and populate it with your domain name, and other configurations that you'll find in variables.tf.

 3. **Configure Amazon CLI:**
    - Configure your access keys on Amazon CLI to secure connection